UKPLab/naacl2025-a-template-is-all-you-meme/README.md

 ```
 python finetune_clip.py --dataset <dataset> --feature_extraction <encoder> --epochs <num_epochs> ...
 ```

-You can finetune CLIP with `python finetune_clip.py`.
-You can specifiy which configurations by passing arguments to python.
 ## Arguments
 You can customize the fine-tuning process with the following arguments: